 In some situations, you can use expired masks to conduct fit testing in your organization.
 Here are some ways to help.
 Decide if your expired respirators can be used for fit testing:

 Fit testing gets performed without expiring respirators.
 Stored according to manufacturer guidelines.

 Visually inspect the expired N95 masks.
 Ensure that it’s not defective or damaged.
 Check the nose clip, foam, shell, and headbands.

-Check the length of time the mask has been expired.
+Check the length of time the mask has expired.
 If it’s been over a year, you probably want to throw it out.

 If you experience fit test pass rates that are less than expected.
 Discontinue using the expired N95 masks.

 Storing N95 Masks

 The way you store your N95 face masks directly contributes to their usable shelf life.
 Storing these respirators will help them stay effective.
 Here are some storage tips for your do N95 masks expire: Always store them in the original manufacturer’s packaging.

 Keep N95 respirators away from areas with dust, extreme temperatures, sunlight, moisture, and damaging chemicals.